daviddarnes/david.darn.es/_posts/2019-08-11-use-ghost-with-jekyll.md

 ### Construct an array of files

-We've got our API data, but we loop through that data and produce files from each post item.
-Out of the box gulp is designed to take file A and turn it into file B. We'll need to bring in some dependencies that will allow us to turn that data into new files.
+We've got our API data, but we want to loop through that data and produce files from each post item.
+Out of the box gulp is designed to take "file A" and turn it into "file B".
+We'll need to bring in some dependencies that will allow us to turn data into files.

 Here's what I ended up using:
 - [streamArray](https://www.npmjs.com/package/stream-array): Taking the array of `posts` we've created and feeding that into Node